jbequ5/Enigma-Machine-Miner/SYNAPSE-Deep-Dive.md

 ## Role in SAGE

 Synapse is the Intelligence Layer of SAGE — the living, self-evolving Meta-Agent that turns the raw output of Enigma Machine runs into continuously compounding collective intelligence.
-While the Solve Subsystem ingests and gates fragments and the Strategy Subsystem ranks and enriches them, Synapse actively mines them, critiques its own past decisions using real outcomes, upgrades strategies and system logic, and returns measurably higher-value intelligence to every participant.
+While the Solve Subsystem ingests and gates fragments and the Strategy Subsystem ranks and enriches them, Synapse actively mines them on the global aggregated dataset, critiques its own past decisions using real outcomes, upgrades strategies and system logic, and returns measurably higher-value intelligence to every participant.

 Every function is engineered to make the flywheel real and unstoppable: better data produces better intelligence, which produces better runs, which produces richer data.
 The Meta-Agent Synapse orchestrates the meta-RL loop across all subsystems, learning from every mission, every attack, and every upgrade to continuously reinject improvements.
 The result is a system that gets measurably smarter with every mission, every improvement cycle, and every reuse.

+Synapse runs centrally in the dedicated `sage-intelligence` repository, giving it the global view required for co-pilot/chat, daily Meta-RL loops, global Strategy ranking, and all self-improvement functions while keeping local EM instances lightweight.

 ## Core Architecture

 Synapse is built around four tightly coupled subsystems that operate as a single, self-reinforcing intelligence engine:

-1. **Graph Mining & Pattern Discovery**
+1. **Global Graph Mining & Pattern Discovery**
 2. **Chat Interface & Proactive Co-Pilot**
-3. **Meta-RL Improvement Loop** (the crown jewel)
+3. **Meta-RL Improvement Loop** (the crown jewel, including meta-stall detection)
 4. **Strategy Upgrading & Artifact Evolution**

-All subsystems operate on the same live data model: the Strategy Subsystem’s ranked fragments, each carrying full provenance, EFS scores, refined value-added metrics, utilization/replay/impact scores, and task/domain tags.
+All subsystems operate on the same live data model: the full aggregated Strategy Subsystem’s ranked fragments, each carrying full provenance, EFS scores, refined value-added metrics, utilization/replay/impact scores, and task/domain tags.
+Data arrives via secure feed vaults from local EM instances.

-## Graph Mining & Pattern Discovery
+## Global Graph Mining & Pattern Discovery

-Synapse maintains a live, dynamic graph of the Strategy Subsystem’s ranked fragments.
+Synapse maintains a live, dynamic global graph of the Strategy Subsystem’s ranked fragments from all participants.

 **How it works**:
 - Nodes represent fragments; edges represent reuse relationships, co-occurrence, domain overlap, and impact propagation.